 12. “Scarlet’s Walk” by Tori Amos

-“Scarlet’s Walk” by Tori Amos takes listeners on a narrative journey through Native American lands.
-This alternative rock song is a captivating exploration of heritage and self-discovery.
+“Scarlet’s Walk” by Tori Amos guides listeners across Native American lands through its storytelling.
+This alternative rock song digs into questions of heritage and personal identity in a way that stays with you.

 13. “Seminole Wind” by John Anderson